dxnn/bogomoji/README.md

 ## Instructions

 1. Download the repo
-2. Find an image*
+2. Find an image [1]
 3. Open index.html#url_of_image_from_step_2

 And let the emojification begin!

-* You'll need the image to be hosted on a server with permissive CORS settings.
+[1] You'll need the image to be hosted on a server with permissive CORS settings.
 Also, this emoji set has limited colors, so yellows and greens are good but greys and browns are harder.

 ## Todos